 • How will you evaluate the effectiveness of your intervention or its impact on students and other relevant stakeholders?

-• Note: It may be helpful to schedule a consultation with an ASIE staff member, who can provide guidance on how best to set up the assessment for your project.
+• Note: It may be helpful to schedule a consultation with a staff member, who can provide guidance on how best to set up the assessment for your project.

 • How does this activity elevate teaching in alignment with UCLA’s strategic plan?